-You and your designated account advisors may recommend grants from your Franklin Templeton Charitable Giving Fund account to qualified charitable organizations of your choice, on your timetable.
+You and your designated account advisors may recommend grants from your Franklin Charitable Giving Program account to qualified charitable organizations of your choice, on your timetable.

 You may make an unlimited number of grants per year, with a $250 minimum per grant.
 Requests for grants can be made by completing a Grant Recommendation Form online or by returning the completed form to your financial advisor.
 This and other Charitable Giving forms are available in the

 There are four steps involved in the grant recommendation process: